brandon-m-wang/cs198-75/src/web-hw/hw5.md

       the code block.
 Then, uncomment the commented out section in the JSX return value for this component.
 Try playing around with the tool on your local development server, and watch the magic happen :)
+  - type: phs
+    partheader: "Part 7: Creativity Requirement"
+  - type: ps
+    paragraph: "Try to implement one additional feature for this project of your own choice.
+Some ideas would be: creating some user input to choose start/end points, creating an interactive user interface (that looks better than the current one), etc."
 ---